 The multiple choice test papers are marked by an automated marking machine.

-The score for a successful assessment is different every year.
+The score for a grammar school assessment is different every year.
 We set it depending on the range of results children achieve.
-If lots of children scored very highly on the test, the pass mark would be higher.
-If lots of children got very low scores, the pass mark would be lower.
+If lots of children scored very highly on the test, the pass mark is set higher.
+If lots of children get low scores, the pass mark is set lower.

-The pass mark is adjusted very slightly to allow for a child's age when they take the test.
-This is done through a statistical process called standardisation, to make sure that a child’s results are compared with the performance of other children the same age.
+Marks are adjusted very slightly to allow for each child's age when they take the test.
+This is done through a statistical process called standardisation, to make sure that a child's results are compared with the performance of other children the same age.

 A standardised score of 100 represents an average performance for a child of a given age, with the lowest standardised score normally around 70 and the highest around 140.

 Until Kent pupils have taken the tests, it is not possible to predict the threshold for grammar school in a particular year.
 However, it is usually set using a minimum overall score and a minimum score for a single section.

 You can't appeal against your child's Kent Test results.

 Applications for secondary school will open in early September 2015.